hoangduytranuk/blender_manual/blender_docs/manual/animation/introduction.rst

 .. list-table::

    * - Gray
-     - Default
+     - Not animated
    * - Yellow
-     - Keyframes
+     - Keyframed on the current frame
    * - Green
+     - Keyframed on a different frame
-     - Animated
+   * - Orange
+     - Changed from the keyframed value
    * - Purple
-     - Driver
+     - Controlled by a driver

+The changed value highlight currently doesn't work with :doc:`NLA </editors/nla/introduction>`.

 Rigging